Boxing Day - the Day after Christmas!

 It might have been the Romans that first brought this type of collecting box to the UK, but they used them to collect money for the betting games which they played during their winter celebrations!

 In Holland, some collection boxes were made out of a rough pottery called 'earthenware' and were shaped like pigs.
 Perhaps this is where we get the term 'Piggy Bank'!

 It was also traditional that servants got the day off to celebrate Christmas with their families on Boxing Day.
 Before World War II, it was common for working people (such as milkmen and butchers) to travel round their delivery places and collect their Christmas box or tip.
 This tradition has now mostly stopped and any Christmas tips, given to people such as postal workers and newspaper delivery children, are not normally given or collected on Boxing Day.

 There are also often sports played on Boxing Day in the UK, especially horse racing and football matches!
 It's also when shops traditionally had big sales after Christmas in the UK (like Black Friday in the USA).

 The 26th December is also St. Stephen's Day.
 Just to confuse things, there are two St. Stephens in history!
-The first St. Stephen was a very early follower of Jesus and he is said to have been the first Christian Martyr (a person who dies for their religious beliefs).
-The Bible says that Stephen (who was a Jew) was stoned to death by Jews who didn't believe in Jesus.
+The first St. Stephen is believed to have been a very early follower of Jesus and he is said to have been the first Christian Martyr (a person who dies for their religious beliefs).
+The Bible says that Stephen (who was a Jew) was stoned to death by some other Jews (who didn't believe in Jesus).